 Update: As of 12/22/16, all doubling will end with the exception of some TN stores.
 Some Publix stores will double any manufacturer coupon up to $0.50 with no limit on the number of coupons doubled per transaction.
 This means that if given the choice of using a coupon for $0.75 off or using a coupon for $0.50 off, you definitely want to choose the smaller value coupon which will give you savings of $1.00 when it’s doubled!
 Not all stores double coupons and soon they are expected to phase all doubling out so check with your local Publix.
 Florida stores do not double.
 If your store does not double then you would want the higher value coupon!

 Publix does not double store coupons.
-Even if you are shopping at a Publix that does double manufacturer coupons, the store coupons (Publix or competitor coupons) are only credited for the face value.
+Even if you are shopping at a Publix that does double manufacturer coupons, the store coupons (Publix or competitor coupons) are only credited for the face value and are never doubled.

 Using BOGO Coupons

 Publix couponing is not much different than other stores when it comes to how a bogo coupon will work.
 When using a manufacturer coupon that states buy one get one free, the coupon applies to both items.
 This also applies to a coupon that is buy x product get y product free.
-If a coupon requires the purchase of more than one item to get the deal, then it applies to all items and cannot be used with another manufacturer coupon.
+If a coupon requires the purchase of more than one item to get the deal, then it applies to all items mentioned on the coupon and cannot be used with another manufacturer coupon.
 You can, however, use a store coupon on each of the items.

 The same goes for a store coupon that requires the purchase of more than one item.
 If you have a store coupon that states buy x get y free then you are using that coupon for both x and y so no additional store coupon can be used on either of those.
 You can use an additional manufacturer coupon on each.